 6.A.
-CPC MP 06-00065-A1 MJ20 A Major Master Plan Amendment to the Mountain Shadows Master Plan, changing 125 acres from Office Industrial Park (OIP) to Open Space, Office, Public Institution, Residential and Community & Neighborhood Commercial, located at 2424 Garden of the Gods Road.
+CPC MP 06-00065-A1 MJ20 A resolution of the City Council of the City of Colorado Springs, Colorado, approving a major amendment to the Mountain Shadows Master Plan, relating to 125.34 acres located west of the North 30th Street and Garden of the Gods Road changing land use designations to Open Space, Office, Public Institution, Residential and Community & Neighborhood Commercial.